signature-opensource/CK-MQTT/README.md

 TODO:
 MqttIdStore: not thread safe currently, it should be.

-There is 3 monitors instead of 2.
+Store.OnPacketSent is not called anymore.

 Cancel all tasks if reconnecting with new connection. (behavior, "throw if lost session" ?)
 Reconnect on connection lost.
 There is issues on reconnection with the IdStore: After CanceAllAcks, the IdStore does not contain any IDs